oasci/pitt-biosc1540-2024f/content/assessments/project/protein/index.md

 ### Experimental Structure Analysis

-Obtain the experimental structure of *S. aureus* DHFR from the PDB:
+Identify the optimal experimental structure of *S. aureus* DHFR from the PDB.

 TODO: